 The Cardiac Physiology workforce comprises a diverse range of highly skilled healthcare professionals who specialise in the diagnosis and treatment of heart conditions.
 These professionals play a crucial role in the field of cardiology and work closely with cardiologists and other healthcare providers to assess, monitor, and treat patients with heart-related issues.
+Cardiac Physiologists work across public, private and industry settings.

-Despite the critical role that Cardiac Physiologists play in the healthcare system, there is a lack of standardised recommendations for the qualification, certification, registration, and accreditation for Cardiac Physiologists working with adult and/or paediatric patients.
+Despite the critical role that Cardiac Physiologists play in the healthcare system, there is a lack of standardised recommendations for the qualification, certification, registration, accreditation, and remuneration of Cardiac Physiologists working with adult and/or paediatric patients.